 The Group operates in one operating segment.
-The Group's chief operating decision maker (the "CODM"), its Chief Executive Officer, manages the Company's operations on an integrated basis for the purposes of allocating resources.
-The Group's principal operations and decision-making functions are located in the United Kingdom.
-The CODM makes decisions on a global basis from there.
-Accordingly, the Group has determined that it operates in a single reporting segment.
+Operating segments are reported in a manner consistent with the internal reporting provided to the Group's chief operating decision maker ("the CODM").
+The Group's CODM, its Chief Executive Officer, views the Group's operations and manages its business as a single operating segment, which is the business of developing and commercialising ProTides for use in Oncology.
+The Group's principal operations and decision-making functions are located in the United Kingdom from where global decisions are made.